Painting kitchen cabinets is a big job so before you get started, read on to find out how to paint your kitchen cabinets the right way.

 The cost of painting kitchen cabinets professionally will be much higher than doing it yourself.
 We’re talking thousands of dollars.

 If you choose to do it yourself like I’m going to teach in this post, the kitchen cabinet paint cost for everything including supplies will less than $200!
+And go here for more ways to save on a kitchen renovation!

 What tools do I need?